Mediation of consumer disputes

 A dispute may be examined by the Consumer Ombudsman where all of the following conditions have been completed:

-- The dispute has not previously examined or is not being considered by another mediator or by a court
+- The dispute has not previously examined or is not being reviewed by another mediator or by a court.

-- The consumer must submit his request to the Ombudsman in a 1-year period as from his written complaint to the trader
+- The consumer must submit his request to the Ombudsman in a 1-year period from the date of his written complaint to the trader.

-- The dispute is compatible with mediation: areas relating to health, the general interest or higher education are incompatible with mediation.
+- The dispute is compatible with mediation (areas related to health, the general interest or higher education are incompatible with mediation).